 - Similarly, Skillcrush, Interaction Design Foundation, Helio Training, V School, and UX Design Institute are online bootcamps and resources with tracks in product design and other subjects.

 - Or, they can look at Bloc and Big Nerd Ranch.
 Both cover web dev and design, but Bloc is online and Big Nerd Ranch is on campus.

 - In addition, UX Pro Academy has courses for beginners as well as more experienced people.
-Other options are Beginex and Memorisely, which are UX design bootcamps with part-time courses.
+Other options are Beginex, Design Sprint School, and Memorisely, which are UX design bootcamps with part-time courses.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

 - Another option is Flatiron School, which offers online and in-person courses in UX design, software engineering, and more topics.

 - Likewise, Prime Digital Academy has full-time and part-time courses in UX design and software engineering.